leanprover/fp-lean/functional-programming-lean/src/monads/arithmetic.md

 In Scala and Kotlin, `Nothing` can represent computations that never return a result, such as functions that crash the program, throw exceptions, or always fall into infinite loops.
 An argument to a function or method of type `Nothing` indicates dead code, as there will never be a suitable argument value.
 Lean doesn't support infinite loops and exceptions, but `Empty` is still useful as an indication to the type system that a function cannot be called.
-The function `Empty.rec` allows a function to indicate that it will not return a result due to the impossibility of being provided with an argument.
+Using the syntax `nomatch E` when `E` is an expression whose type has no constructors indicates to Lean that the current expression need not return a result, because it could never have been called.

 Using `Empty` as the parameter to `Prim` indicates that there are no additional cases beyond `Prim.plus`, `Prim.minus`, and `Prim.times`, because it is impossible to come up with a value of type `Empty` to place in the `Prim.other` constructor.
 Because a function to apply an operator of type `Empty` to two integers can never be called, it doesn't need to return a result.